 The First Trimester: Supple, Hydrated Skin

 As your bundle of joy begins to show, the skin around the stomach area expands, often causing stretch marks.
 While not everyone develops these tiger stripe-like scars, the American Academy of Dermatology points out: “Fluctuating hormone levels seem to play a role.
 You may also have a higher risk if people in your family get stretch marks.”
 In addition to how they look, this stretching of the skin can feel incredibly itchy, tight and all around uncomfortable.

 Fluctuating hormone levels seem to play a role.
 You may also have a higher risk if people in your family get stretch marks.

 One of the most effective ways to relieve stretch marks is by hydrating the skin.
 Make sure skin is in its best shape by drinking plenty of water and using rich and moisturizing products on your tummy area.
 A favorite Eminence Organics product to help ease the feel of stretching skin is our Apricot Body Oil.
-This award-winning product uses grapeseed, jojoba, apricot kernel extract and seabuckthorn oils to deeply nourish and replenish the skin with moisture.
+This award-winning product uses grapeseed, jojoba, apricot kernel extract and seabuckthorn extract to deeply nourish and replenish the skin with moisture.
 For the ultimate hydration treatment, mix a few drops of the oil with our Coconut Firming Body Lotion.
 Not only will this minimize the look of stretch marks, but this comforting combo will hydrate and keep the skin feeling elastic, soothing any dry, itchy skin.

 A lingering feeling of nausea and changes in mood and sleep patterns are just a few things to “expect while you’re expecting.”
 Essential oils and herbs are a natural solution to address all of these issues and more.
 According to Fit Pregnancy, "in the second and third trimesters, some essential oils are safe to use, as your baby is more developed”.
 These oils include lavender, chamomile and ylang ylang which can calm the mind, relax the body and aid in sleep.
 As with any of our recommendations, please check in with your doctor before trying aromatherapy at home while pregnant.
 As pregnancy symptoms and sensitivities vary from person to person, it’s important to always stay safe.